VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 {
     NullValueHandling = NullValueHandling.Ignore,
     ReferenceLoopHandling = ReferenceLoopHandling.Ignore,
-    TypeNameHandling = TypeNameHandling.Objects // set this if you have binary data };
+    TypeNameHandling = TypeNameHandling.Objects, // set this if you have binary data Converters = { new SpecialTypesConverter() }
+};

 const string redisConfigurationKey = "redis";